John Spellman: Early political career

 Spellman entered politics after joining a group of progressive Republicans who sought to reform the party.
 He became a member of the Municipal Civic Service Commission while practicing as an attorney in the early 1960s.
 Spellman ran for mayor of Seattle in 1964, but did not advance past the primary.
-He campaigned for Dan Evans in his successful bid to become governor later that year.
+He campaigned for Daniel J. Evans in his successful bid to become governor later that year.
 Spellman was elected to the three-member King County Commission in 1967.
 Following a voter-approved plan to implement a new Home Rule Charter in 1968, the office of County Executive was established and Spellman was elected the county's first chief executive over former governor Albert Rosellini in 1969.

 Spellman played the lead role in establishing the county's new governmental structure under the Charter.
 He consolidated previously independent departments and replaced the old patronage system with a merit system.
 Spellman supervised the controversial process of siting and building the Kingdome, the domed stadium that provided the first home for the Seattle Seahawks and Seattle Mariners, and initiated early efforts to deal with uncontrolled growth.
 He was twice re-elected to the office in 1973 and 1977.